He was sent to jail for molesting children.

 It was illegal to molest, capture, or kill any of the animals in the park.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'molest.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'molest.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Anglo-French molester, from Latin molestare, from molestus burdensome, annoying; akin to Latin moles mass